 - 6.1 Definition of Accident, Incident and Near Miss (HSG65).
 Accident An accident includes any undesired circumstances which give rise to: ill-health or injury, damage to property, plant, products or the environment; production losses or increased liabilities.
 Near Miss near misses (or near hits) are any form of incident that very nearly did result in injury or loss.
-An Incident is an event that has or had the potential to cause a Near Miss or an Accident. - 6.2 Every accident in a school building, on school grounds, or during an official off-site visit, however trivial, must be reported using the school Accident Report Form - 6.3 The person witnessing or attending the accident or the school office must complete the form on the day of the accident, or at the latest by the following day, when completed the form is to be forwarded directly to the Headmaster's Secretary. - 6.4 The Headmaster's Secretary will monitor the details of any accident trends and raise directly with the bursar any concerns relating to these. - 6.5 The records will be kept confidentially on file in the Headmaster's Secretary's office. - 6.6 Where an accident falls into a statutory notifiable category (see Appendix 2 and HSE form edis1for notifiable categories) then the Bursar is to be informed immediately.
+An Incident is an event that has or had the potential to cause a Near Miss or an Accident. - 6.2 Every accident in a school building, on school grounds, or during an official off-site visit, however trivial, must be reported using the school Accident Report Form - 6.3 The person witnessing or attending the accident should cordon off the area the accident took place and make safe if possible, then report the accident to the School Office.
+They/the School Office should complete the Accident Report Form on the day of the accident, or at the latest by the following day, when completed the form is to be forwarded directly to the Headmaster's Secretary. - 6.4 The Headmaster's Secretary will monitor the details of any accident trends and raise directly with the Operations Manager any concerns relating to these. - 6.5 The records will be kept confidentially on file in the Headmaster's Secretary's office. - 6.6 Where an accident falls into a statutory notifiable category (see Appendix 2 and HSE form edis1for notifiable categories) then the Operations Manager is to be informed immediately.